newjerseyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Is a Class Action Better Than a Single Party Suit?

-What Cases are Heard by Small Claims Courts in New Jersey?
+What Cases Are Heard by Small Claims Courts in New Jersey?

 Some of the common small claims cases in New Jersey involve: